d-ries/linux-essentials/05_filecontents/100_solutions.md

 <br/>![](images/2022-08-14-23-02-29.png)

 ## Task 5
-Use cat to put the following text in a new file “mytextfile” in your home folder:
+Use cat to put the following text in a new file "mytextfile" in your home folder:
 This is my text
 spaced over multiple lines.
 <br/>![](images/2022-08-14-23-02-52.png)